PSAT test Format | Course Contents | Course Outline | test Syllabus | test Objectives

 QUESTION: 400

-They read where the governor has appointed a special committee to Improve the school calendar.
+They read where the governor has appointed a special committee to Strengthen the school calendar.

 1. where